Police investigate after US flag removed during protest

-DENVER (AP) — Police say they will be reviewing any available video to help them identity protesters who trespassed and pulled down the American flag in front of an immigration detention center in suburban Denver, tried to burn it and replaced it with a Mexican flag.
+DENVER (AP) — Police say they will be reviewing any available video to help them identify protesters who trespassed and pulled down the American flag in front of an immigration detention center in suburban Denver, tried to burn it and replaced it with a Mexican flag.

 Friday night’s protest in Aurora, one of many coordinated across the country, drew about 2,000 people and was mostly peaceful.
 However, police said Saturday that a few people passed a makeshift barrier outside the center run by the GEO Group and crossed a vehicle bridge, causing hundreds to follow.
 Some removed three flags — the U.S., Colorado and GEO flags.
 The two other flags were replaced with ones with anti-police messages.